 Goshen City ordinance recommends that all bicycles owned and operated by students, faculty and staff on campus be registered with a bicycle license.
 Physical Plant will issue the bicycle owner a registration sticker to be affixed on the owner’s bicycle and a card with the registration number for the bicycle.
 The identifying bicycle information is filed with the record of registration maintained at the City of Goshen Police Department.

 The registration fee is $5 (cash only and exact change required).
 Bicycles already registered with the City of Goshen Police Department and with current license affixed need not re-register.
 The bicycle registration shall be valid for a period of 5 years.

 For ease of snow removal, bikes should either be stored for the winter or parked and locked in the bike rack nearest your residence during the winter months.
 Bikes left for more than 48 hours in racks not located by the residence halls will be considered abandoned and are subject to removal and assessment of the $10 impoundment fee.

 Physical plant will be clearing bikes from the Kratz-Miller-Yoder walkway during the summer months.
 Any bicycle left there after June 1 will be considered abandoned and will be impounded.

 Parking and operating bicycles

-Lock your bicycle and park it in a bicycle rack or rack area when not in use.
+Lock your bicycles and park it in a bicycle rack or rack area when not in use.
 Do not park within 15 feet of any building entrance.
 Do not park or store bicycles in lobbies, hallways, storage rooms or public areas.
-Bicycles found in these areas are subject to impoundment.
+Bicycles found in these areas are subject to impoundment and brought to Physical Plant.
 Non-operative bicycles will be impounded.
-They can be redeemed for $10 and the repair of the bike.
-Ride slowly and cautiously on sidewalks where people are walking.
-If your bike is stolen, please notify the Goshen police department and campus security immediately.
+Bicycles can be redeemed at Physical Plant for a $10 fee.